AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-overview.md

 - Commerce Admin Unified Experience extension (`magento/admin-unified-experience`)

-  The extension is available by default with Commerce 2.4.7 and later.
-For version 2.4.5 and 2.4.6, the module can be installed using Composer.
-Or, you can upgrade to Commerce 2.4.7.
+  If the module is not available on the Commerce instance, it can be installed using Composer.

 - [Adobe I/O Events service](https://developer.adobe.com/commerce/events/get-started/)  Required to send event data to coordinate workflows between Adobe services and the Commerce instance.